UDOOboard/Neo-Docs/docs/09_Kernel_Hacking/02_Get_the_sources.md

 cd linux_kernel
 ```

 The default branch "3.14-1.0.x-udoo" is the one where we are working on for the UDOO NEO.
+It is based on 3.14.56 Freescale community kernel.